Are House Rats Dangerous?

 Inspect the Whole Household

 The rule of thumb dictates that before you can eliminate house rats, conduct a full-house inspection to locate possible hideouts and nests.
-Seek special attention to damaged cracks, appliance lines, drains, vents, and spaces for visible access points.
+Pay special attention to damaged cracks, appliance lines, drains, vents, and spaces for visible access points.

 Use Natural Deterrent Methods